Rules of Order

 Rule 3: Regular Meetings: Regular meetings of council shall be held in the council chamber located at the Niles Senior Center the first and third Wednesday of each month at 6:00 P.M. unless otherwise ordered by motion, resolution, or ordinance.
 Caucus will be held at 5:30 prior to the start of the regular meeting, unless otherwise noticed by Council.
 When any regular meetings fall on a legal holiday, such meeting shall be held on the following day, but the council may adjourn any regular or special meeting to meet at any time within ten (10) days thereafter.

-Rule 4: July/August Schedule: Regular meetings shall be held the first Wednesday of July and third August unless otherwise ordered by motion, resolution, or ordinance.
+Rule 4: July/August Schedule: Regular meetings shall be held the third Wednesday of August unless otherwise ordered by motion, resolution, or ordinance.

 Rule 5: Special Meeting(s): Special meetings may be called at any time by the Mayor or any three members of Council upon at least twenty-four (24) hours of written notice to each member of council, served on each member or left at his/her usual place of residence.